nathsujal/DSA/README.md

 DAY 1 (08/08/2023):
 - Learned the basics of Java
-   - How Java code executes?
+   - How is Java code executed?
    - What is platform independence?
    - Architecture of Java
    - JDK, JRE, JVM, JIT